Tranz Metro: Operations

 Metlink trains are operated under contract from the GWRC, which subsidises the operation and owns station buildings and rolling stock.
 Typically, 60% of that subsidy comes from central government through the NZ Transport Agency (formerly Land Transport New Zealand), which approves such funding after analysis of the economics and net benefits, the remainder coming from the GWRC.
 Public consultation in 2005–2006 resulted in some changes of emphasis in the new contract, which runs for ten years from June 2006.
 The September 2006 fare rises and section changes were stated to part-pay for a major upgrade of trains and facilities over the next few years in conjunction with regional bus service improvements.

 Rolling stock

 Rolling stock as at 2 July 2016:

 Former rolling stock

 Upgrades

-In 2008-2011 KiwiRail and GWRC undertook a major upgrade of the Metlink network, dubbed the Wellington Regional Rail Programme (WRPP).
-The $390 million program included:
+In 2008-2011, KiwiRail and GWRC undertook a major upgrade of the Metlink network, dubbed the Wellington Regional Rail Programme (WRPP).
+The $390 million programme included: